offsoc/onionplan/docs/3 - Appendixes/02 - Appendix: Specs for DNS-based .onion records.md

 Documents options, requirements etc to be considered when creating a specification for Onion Services address entries using the DNS.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14).

 ## Index

 [TOC]